damien-dupre/dcu-r-tutorials/slides/slide_03_01.md

 In February 2006, a Swedish physician and data advocate named Hans Rosling gave a TED talk titled “The best stats you’ve ever seen” where he presented global economic, health, and development data from the website [](www.gapminder.org).

-Each row in this table corresponds to a country at a specific year.
+Each row in this table corresponds to a country in a specific year.
 For each row, we have 6 columns:

 - **country**: Name of country.
 - **year**: Year of the observation (between 1952 and 2007).